operand/agency/README.md

 `agency` is an application framework focused on the problems surrounding agent/tool/human integration, such as communication, observability, and access control.
-The library strives to provide a minimal yet practical foundation for defining and integrating agent systems, allowing developers the freedom to experiment with different agent solutions as they desire.
+The library strives to provide a minimal yet practical foundation for defining and integrating agent-based systems, allowing developers the freedom to experiment with different agent solutions as they desire.

-A rough analogy for those familiar with the javascript ecosystem:

-* Libraries like LangChain are somewhat like the lodash library, providing a large set of tools for defining agent behavior.

-* `agency` strives to be more like the express framework, providing a minimal set of tools for creating entire agent-integrated systems from the ground up.

 ## What are some known limitations or issues?